dniccum/nova-custom-email-sender/README.md

 * Currently, provides two methods of sending messages:
     * A simple toggle to send the message to all of your users
     * Via ad-hoc email input with email address validation
-* Leverages the [Quill](https://quilljs.com/docs) WYSIWYG editor with the ability to customize the availabe buttons/functionality for your users
+* Leverages the [Quill](https://quilljs.com/docs) WYSIWYG editor with the ability to customize the available buttons/functionality for your users
+* Preview the message before it's sent
 * Various settings to adjust this tool to your installation.

 ## Installation